 Examples of ISEG’s activities which promote the SDGs

-“Masters in Management” with focus on Sustainable Development Goals
+Master in Management (MiM) with a focus on Sustainable Development Goals

-The first edition of the Masters in Management (MiM) focusses on understanding and discussing innovative topics which are strongly orientation towards sustainability, with the aim to contribute with answers for today’s challenges for society.
-This Masters degree has the potential to contribute to the personal growth of our students and to educate new leaders who are capable of leading with greater management objectives which contemplate environmental, social, and ethical issues in decision making.
+The first edition of the Master in Management (MiM) focuses on the understanding and discussion of innovative themes with a strong focus on sustainability, with the ambition of contributing to responses to society's challenges.
+This master's degree has the potential to contribute to the personal growth of our students and form new leaders capable of leading with greater management objectives, taking into account environmental, social and ethical issues in decision-making.

-Executive course on “Sustainable Finance: Green and Climatic Finance”
+Executive Course on “Sustainable Finance: Green and Climate Finance”

-The first edition of the Sustainable Finance course counted on the contribution of national and international experts on various topics, such as biodiversity, energy and carbon, the circular economy, green financial products, regulation, and ESG risks, among many others.
-The first edition counted with the institutional support of the Ministry of the Environment and Climate Action.
-A key partner, the Calouste Gulbenkian Foundation, provided four scholarships and recognizes that sustainable finance can play a central role in organization.
-The course started on the 17th of September, with 32 participants.
-Further information here.
+The first edition of the course on Sustainable Finance had the contribution of national and international experts on various topics such as biodiversity, energy and carbon, circular economy, green financial products, regulation, ESG risks, among many others.
+The first edition had the institutional support of the Ministry of the Environment and Climate Action.
+A key partner, the Calouste Gulbenkian Foundation provided 4 grants, and recognizes that sustainable funding can play a key role in the organisation.
+The course began on September 17 and had 32 participants.

-ISEG designed and launched a 30 hours online course on “Ecosystem Services, Business, and Finance”.
-The course receives financial support from the Environmental Fund of the Ministry of the Environment and Climate Action.
-This course provides information about how companies and countries influence and depend on ecosystem services and how nature is related to a country’s GDP.
-The next editions of the course will take place in March/April 2021 and October/ November 2021.
+ISEG created and made available a course on “Ecosystem Services, Business and Finance” in an online format lasting 30 hours.
+The course was financially supported by the Environmental Fund of the Ministry of Environment and Climate Action.
+This course provides information on how companies and countries influence and depend on ecosystem services and how nature is related to the country's GDP.
+The next editions of the course will take place in March/April 2021 and October/November 2021.

 The eGROUNDWATER platform for participatory and sustainable groundwater management

-The objective of a project that uses the eGROUNDWATER platform is to support sustainable subterranean water management.
-The ISEG team will be responsible for the participatory process of involving users and water managers in the collaborative construction of the eGROUNDWATER platform.
-In another phase, the ISEG team will promote the debate to agree the dimension of the groundwater management strategies to be tested at the national level.
-The ultimate goal of the project is to support sustainable groundwater management, using the eGROUNDWATER platform.
-The new technologies for monitoring and self-monitoring which directly involve users in the collection of information and water management will result in new knowledge and will thus enhance the studies that the team from Universidade do Algarve has been developing.
+The project that uses the eGROUNDWATER platform aims to support the sustainable management of aquifers.
+The ISEG team will be responsible for the participatory process of involving water users and managers in the collaborative construction of the eGROUNDWATER platform.
+In another phase, the ISEG team will promote a discussion to scale the groundwater management strategies tested at national level.
+The final objective of the project is to support the sustainable management of the aquifer using the eGROUNDWATER platform.
+The new monitoring and self-monitoring technologies with which users will be directly involved in collecting information and water management will bring new knowledge, thus enhancing the studies that the University of Algarve team has been developing.

-SustInAfrica – Sustainable intensification of food production through resilient farming systems in West & North Africa
+SustInAfrica – Sustainable scaling up of food production through resilient agricultural systems in West and North Africa

-The objective of SustInAfrica is to enable small farmers and SMEs (small and medium) agricultural enterprises in West and North Africa to practice intensive and sustainable agriculture in these regions.
-The fieldwork will be carried out in five African countries – Ghana, Burkina Faso, Niger, Egypt, and Tunisia – and will adopt a systemic approach to intensify self-sustainable and resilient primary production.
-In particular, the project aims to develop technological solutions to support production which will be implemented in pilot communities.
-The ISEG team will lead the first tranche of work, which will carry out a basic analysis of the agricultural systems in the regions and the planned pilot projects, as well as the design and follow-up of the monitoring.
-It will also participate in the development of training and capacity-building methods for those communities involved in the project.
+The objective of SustInAfrica is to enable small farmers and SMEs (small and medium-sized) agricultural enterprises in West and North Africa to practice intensive and sustainable agriculture in these regions.
+Fieldwork will take place in five African countries – Ghana, Burkina Faso, Niger, Egypt and Tunisia – and will take a systemic approach to scaling up self-sustaining and resilient primary production.
+In particular, the project aims to develop technological solutions to support production that will be implemented in pilot communities.
+The ISEG team will lead the first work package that will carry out the basic analysis of the regions' agricultural systems and the planned pilot projects, as well as the design and follow-up of the monitoring.
+It will also participate in the development of training and capacity building methods for the communities that will be involved in the project.

 Forest Biomass in Portugal

-ISEG is heading up a consortium for the preparation of a study on the contextualisation and operationalisation of small forest biomass plants in Portugal, which is financed by ICNF’s Permanent Forest Fund.
-The project aims to satisfy multiple objectives, among which a principle one is the preservation of forest areas by improving their economic sustainability and fire prevention.
+ISEG leads a consortium for the preparation of a contextualization and operationalization study of small forestry biomass recovery plants in Portugal, financed by the Permanent Forest Fund of the ICNF.
+The project intends to respond to multiple objectives, among which stands out the preservation of forest areas by improving their economic sustainability and preventing fires.